Madman10K/madman10k.github.io/README.md

 ## List of skills
 This is a list of skills for people who want to quickly learn what I am capable of:

-1. Programming languages
+1. Programming languages(in order of my knowledge level)
    - C and C++
-   - Python
+   - Bash & shell scripting
-   - Bash and shell
+   - HTML, CSS, JS & Markdown
    - Golang
-   - HTML, CSS, JS and Markdown
+   - Python
    - Rust
 1. Software development fields(in no particular order)
    - Game development